 “That’s sort of huge.”
 She decided to pull off the road before she drove into a pine tree.
 She parked on the shoulder and turned towards him.

 He could never lose her.
 In the infinite vastness of time – past, present, future, past – he wouldn’t lose her.

 Lachlann had lost his entire family to the plague.
 He’d lost himself by falling through time.
 He had to go back, to return to the fourteenth century and try to save his family, save his son.
 But how could he leave Deidre?
 He needed her like he needed air.
 And she needed him.

-Would she want him if he told her the truth about himself?
-Would she even believe him?
+Would she believe him if he told her the truth about himself?
+Would she reject him since he couldn't stay?

-Deidre had never known a man could be as beautiful and tender as Lachlann.
-She wanted to erase the haunted look in his eyes, to make him as happy as he made her.
+She wanted to erase the tormented look in his eyes, to make him as happy as he made her.
 She wished he would confide in her.
 But was she ready to confide in him?
 To explain how she’d lost everything – her life, her family, her self-respect – because of her own poor choices?

 Why did she have the feeling she could lose it all again?

 Available at Amazon.